- Alcohol in the Housing Community

 The university must know who physically resides on campus at all times for security and emergency response purposes.
 If a resident vacates mid-semester, Housing staff should be notified immediately.
 Each suite or apartment is only approved for four residents.
 Unregistered guests or those guests staying more than 10 nights per semester will not be permitted to be present in student housing.

 Squatters will be considered any non-paying individual who has taken up residence in a student housing unit or on the premises, including in tents or outdoor shelters.
 Apartment storage rooms may not be used as bedrooms, and residents should not consider vacant beds in their unit as an invitation to provide a friend with a place to sleep.
 Squatters will be served notice of criminal trespass, and their hosts may have their housing agreements terminated.
+Any guests who have exceeded the number of allowed nights per semester (10 nights) will be considered an unauthorized guest and squatter.

 - Vending Machines